Flakesoft/f.Calc/README.md

 It focuses on fast, clean, and beautiful everyday calculations without unnecessary complexity.

-This is part of the Flake ecosystem of small, polished utility apps.
+This is part of the Flakesoft ecosystem of apps.

 ---